Upland Bent

 Grass family (Poaceae)

 Cultivation: This grass can adapt to a fairly broad range of growing conditions.
-It tolerates full sun to light shade, moist to dry conditions, and soil containing loam, clay loam, and rocky material.
+It tolerates full sun to medium shade, moist to dry conditions, and soil containing loam, clay loam, and rocky material.
 For a cool-season grass with a C3 metabolism, it is slow to develop as most vegetative growth occurs during the summer, rather than the spring.

 Comments: This is a rather ordinary-looking grass that blooms during the latter part of the growing season.
 Upland Bent and other Agrostis spp.
 (Bent Grasses) have small delicate spikelets; each one with 2 prominent glumes and a smaller lemma.
 The spikelets of some Bent Grasses have an inner palea near the lemma (which is hard to see), while Upland Bent lacks this structure.
 Unlike some other species in this genus, Upland Bent also lacks awns on its lemmas.
 Two similar species, Agrostis hyemalis (Tickle Grass) and Agrostis scabra (Rough Tickle Grass), have terminal branchlets of spikelets toward the tips of the larger branches.
 In contrast, Upland Bent has some branchlets of spikelets toward the middle of the larger branches, and the branching pattern of its panicles is often more divergent.
-Another common name for this species is Autumn Bent.
+Another common name of Agrostis perennans is Autumn Bent.

 Return